Widening a doorway costs an average of $4,348

 Replacing knobs and handles | $40–$360 |

-Home accessibility modifications, like widening doorways, are more than just functional improvements.
-They also represent strategic investments that may impact your property’s marketability and overall value.
-Widening a doorway for disability access demonstrates a forward-thinking design that appeals to several potential buyers, including multigenerational families, aging-in-place homeowners, and people with mobility challenges.
+Accessibility upgrades, such as wider doorways, do more than improve daily life—they also make your property more marketable and can boost overall value.
+Widening a doorway for disability access demonstrates a forward-thinking design that appeals to a diverse range of potential buyers, including multigenerational families, aging-in-place homeowners, and individuals with mobility challenges.

-Homeowners may see a return on investment of around 50% of the cost of widening a doorway for wheelchair access.
+Homeowners may see a return on investment of 50% of the cost of widening a doorway for wheelchair access.
 This is especially promising in markets with aging populations or areas with high concentrations of retirees.
 Potential buyers may appreciate the potential for aging in place or accommodating family members with changing mobility needs.
-Widened doorways can also add aesthetic appeal to your living space.
+Widened doorways can also enhance the aesthetic appeal of your living space.

 Obtain detailed estimates from at least three local home remodeling pros to compare pricing and the scope of work required.